jacob-pro/solar-screen-brightness/README.md

 - An icon appears in the tray when running
 - Clicking the tray icon opens a console UI to configure the application
 - Only one instance may be started per user
-- Configuration can be saved to AppData
+- Configuration file persisted to AppData
-- Is disabled/enabled on user switch events
+- Is disabled/enabled on user switch events so that it may only be enabled once per computer